sameersbn/docker-gitlab/README.md

 - **Private key (.key)**
 - **SSL certificate (.crt)**

 When using CA certified certificates, these files are provided to you by the CA. When using self-signed certificates you need to generate these files yourself.
-Skip the following section if you are armed with CA certified SSL certificates.
+Skip to [Strengthening the server security](#using-https-with-a-load-balancer) section if you are armed with CA certified SSL certificates.

 Jump to the [Using HTTPS with a load balancer](#using-https-with-a-load-balancer) section if you are using a load balancer such as hipache, haproxy or nginx.